Coordination in distributed networks via coded actions with application to power control: Coded power control

 We consider three stage payoff functions $w^{\mathrm{rate}}$, $w^{\mathrm{SINR}}$, and $w^{\mathrm{energy}}$, which respectively represent the sum-rate, the sum-\ac{SINR}, and the sum-energy efficiency.
 Specifically,

-where $\mc{X}_0=\mc{G}^4$; the notation $-i$ stands for the transmitter other than $i$; $\sigma^2$ corresponds to the reception noise level; $F:\mathbb{R}_+ \rightarrow [0,1]$ is a sigmoidal and increasing function which can typically represents the block success rate, see \eg~\cite{meshkati-spmag-2007,belmega-tsp-2011}.
-The function $F$ is chosen so that $w^{\mathrm{energy}}$ is continuous and has a limit when $x_i\rightarrow 0$. \tc{black}{The motivation for choosing these three payoff functions is as follows.
-The sum-rate is a very common measure of performance of a wireless network and, in particular, there exist many works on distributed power control in which it is considered.
-The sum-SINR can not only be seen as a linear approximation of the sum-rate but also as an instance of sum-payoff function which is more sensitive to coordination, since the dependency toward the SINR is linear and not logarithmic.
-At last, the sum-energy efficiency is becoming more and more common.
-Considering energy-efficiency as a payoff function can be seen as a way of finding a tradeoff between the transmission benefit (namely, the net data rate which is represented by the numerator of the individual payoff) and the transmission cost (namely, the transmit power which is represented by the denominator of the individual payoff).
+The notation $-i$ stands for the transmitter other than $i$; $\sigma^2$ corresponds to the reception noise level; $F:\mathbb{R}_+ \rightarrow [0,1]$ is a sigmoidal and increasing function that typically represents the block success rate, see \eg~\cite{meshkati-spmag-2007,belmega-tsp-2011}.
+The function $F$ is chosen so that $w^{\mathrm{energy}}$ is continuous and has a limit when $x_i\rightarrow 0$.
+The motivation for choosing these three payoff functions is as follows. \begin{itemize} \item The sum-rate is a common measure of performance for distributed power control in wireless networks. \item The sum-SINR is not only a linear approximation of the sum-rate but also an instance of sum-payoff function that is more sensitive to coordination, since the dependency with respect to the SINR is linear and not logarithmic. \item The sum-energy efficiency has recently gathered more attention as a way to study a tradeoff between the transmission benefit (namely, the net data rate which is represented by the numerator of the individual payoff) and the transmission cost (namely, the transmit power which is represented by the denominator of the individual payoff).
 As pointed out in \cite{varma-tvt-2015}, energy-efficiency can even represent the energy consumed in a context with packet re-transmissions, indicating its relevance for green communications.
-At last, as simulations reveal, total energy-efficiency may be very sensitive to coordination.}
+Finally, as simulations reveal next, total energy-efficiency may be very sensitive to coordination. \end{itemize}